paulrougieux/biotrade/paper/paper.md

 # Summary

-The aim of the `biotrade` package is to enable regular updates of agriculture, fisheries and forest products trade data from international data sources.
+The aim of the `biotrade` package is to enable regular updates of agriculture, fisheries and forest products trade data from the following international data sources: FAOSTAT
+@faostat2023, UN Comtrade @comtrade2023 and the World Bank @worldbank2023.
+Additional data sources might be added in the future.
 The software provides methods to compare data across sources as well as methods to aggregate and rank the most important products and the most important countries.
 It also provides tools to assess the quality of the data, by comparing for example mirror flows or unit prices of trade.

 # Statement of need

-In disciplines such as environmental economics and life cycle analysis, researchers are concerned with the data that enables for example: (1) to compute the ecological footprint of trade or (2) to compute demand, production and prices in market models of the agriculture or forest sector.
-These models are based on time series of bio-based commodities with data covering many countries and many years in a panel format.
+In disciplines such as environmental economics and Life Cycle Analysis (LCA), researchers are concerned with the following research questions for example: (1) what is the ecological footprint of trade? or (2) how do trade prices react to natural disasters?
+The models used to answer these questions are based on time series of bio-based commodities with data covering many countries and many years in a panel format.
 Every month, or a few times per year, countries update their data through a mechanism centralised by international organisations such as the UN Food and Agriculture Organisation or the UN Comtrade.
 This data is made available in the form of files on a public server.
 There are dedicated tools that facilitate data download into statistical programming software.
 These tools generally also have methods to perform consistency